saviochan/Deeplabcut-OpenFieldArena/README.md

 # Deeplabcut-OpenFieldArena
-A Deeplabcut network trained to label mice in open field arena with topdown view
+A Deeplabcut network trained to label mice in open field arena with topdown view.

 <p align="center">
   <img width="500" height="500" src="https://user-images.githubusercontent.com/17475995/87319236-f7fc7780-c4ee-11ea-9ecb-1e373cfc64b4.jpg">
 </p>

-**Network last updated: 12th July, 2020**
 ### Network configuration
 The network was initialized using the pretrained network mobilenet_v2_1.0.
 Training dataset was augmented with the imgaug method.
 The network was continously trained with manually annotated videos until satisfactory results were obtained.
 In total, around 4k frames were labelled and ~9000000 iterations were performed.